 Lastly, encourage your visitors to share your content with others using social share buttons embedded on your blog.
-The Elegant Themes package comes with a FREE and excellent social sharing plugin – Monarch – which you can install.
+The Elegant Themes package includes a FREE and excellent social sharing plugin – Monarch – which you can install.

-b) Keep your contents fresh (evergreen) and useful.
+b) Keep your content fresh (evergreen) and useful.
 Google will rank information it deems to be fresh and relevant better than those that appear to be obsolete.

 2) Where can I find free photos for my blog posts and designs?

 Great-looking images make your content stand out and be more appealing.
 While you can choose to purchase stock photos, there are several platforms where you can download FREE high-quality photos that can be used under the creative commons public domain license.
 Because these do not require any attribution, you will not be breaking copyright laws!

 Websites where you can find free images include:

 3) What are some of the essential plugins to install on my blog?

 There are several useful plugins you should consider installing, including: